Tbrennan6/IcelandicNow/docs/05_step_into_grammar/07_umlaut.md

 Example: D**a**gur -> D**e**gi

-I-umlaut is very common in the nominative and accusative plural of feminine nouns (we will cover plrual nouns in later lessons).
+I-umlaut is very common in the nominative and accusative plural of feminine nouns (we will cover plural nouns in later lessons).

 Example: B**ó**k -> B**æ**kur

 ## Other Notes
 Do not make the mistake of thinking that a word can only experience one type of umlaut.
-Some words can expereinc both!
+Some words can experience both!

-Below, see the declension table for *að fara*, a storng verb.
+Below, see the declension table for *að fara*, a strong verb.

 | **Pres. fara** | **Sing.** | **Plur.** |
 |----------------|-----------|-----------|